Chizu, Tottori

 Chizu (智頭町, Chizu-chō) is a town located in Yazu District, Tottori Prefecture, Japan.
-As of 1 January 2024, the town had an estimated population of 6,438 in 2699 households and a population density of 29 persons per km².
+As of 1 January 2024, the town had an estimated population of 5,906 in 2681 households and a population density of 26.67 persons per km2.
 The total area of the town is 224.70 sqkm.

 Geography

-Located in the southeastern part of Tottori Prefecture, mountains and forests occupy 93% of the town area, and it is designated as a heavy snowfall area.
+Chizu is located in the southeastern part of Tottori Prefecture, near the border with Okayama Prefecture.
+Mountains and forests occupy 93% of the town area, and it is designated as a heavy snowfall area.